codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 ## Firecracker to the rescue

-Virtual machines haven't had a great rep. They're seen as slow, expensive, bloated and outdated.
+Virtual machines are often seen as slow, expensive, bloated and outdated.
 And I used to think the same, but a lot has changed over the past few years.
 VMs power most of the cloud (yes, even serverless functions!), so many great minds have been working on making VMs faster and lightweight.
 And well... they've really outdone themselves.

 [Firecracker](https://firecracker-microvm.github.io/) is one of the most exciting recent developments in this field.
 Amazon created Firecracker to power